 Like many other parts of the world, Britain has its fair share of ancient stone circles.
 See for example, the stones on the Orkney Islands.

-It is believed the stone was erected there 5,000 years ago.
-But two hundred years ago it was destroyed by grumpy landowner Captain Mackay, who was tired of the hoards of visitors to the stones.
+It is believed the stone was erected there 5,000 years ago, but in the early 19th century it was destroyed by grumpy landowner Captain Mackay, who was tired of the hordes of visitors to the stones.

 Marketing such heritage, as we know it today, was in its infancy then.